Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 # Automatic Structuring of Indian Court Judgements

-Automatic Structuring of judgments  focuses on segmenting a judgment into coherent chunks where each chunk belongs to a particular rhetorical role.This segmentation can play an important role in tasks like Summarization and act as building block for developing other legal  AI applications.
+Automatic Structuring of judgements  focuses on segmenting a judgement into coherent chunks where each chunk belongs to a particular rhetorical role.This segmentation can play an important role in tasks like Summarization and act as building block for developing other legal  AI applications.

-### Need for structuring Indian court judgments
+### Need for structuring Indian court judgements
 Indian court judgements are structured in form of paragraphs but there are no explicit sections mentioned in the text.
 Judges have their own style of writing judgements which varies significantly by courts and case types.
-Since the court judgements tend to be long, automatic structuring of the judgements will significantly improve information retrieval and processing of the judgment.
+Since the court judgements tend to be long, automatic structuring of the judgements will significantly improve information retrieval and processing of the judgement.

 ### Data Collection
 The data collection process was aimed at collecting sentence level rhetorical roles in Indian court judgements.
-The data annotations were done voluntarily by Law students from multiple Indian law universities where each judgment sentence was classified  into one of the seven pre defined rhetorical role.For a detailed overview of the process,please refer to the paper
+The data annotations were done voluntarily by Law students from multiple Indian law universities where each judgement sentence was classified  into one of the seven pre-defined rhetorical role.For a detailed overview of the process,please refer to the paper

 ### Baseline
 The baseline model was created using unified deep